syncfast/clockwise/README.md

 effect.

 ## To do
 - [ ] Do a pass through to make sure that errors are bubbling up and being handled properly.
 - [ ] Explore authenticated web scraping approach.
 - [ ] Explore Zoom's captcha requirement.
-- [ ] Document plugin flow to support other video conferencing platforms (Google Meet, Microsoft Teams, etc.).
 - [ ] Unit test all the things.
 - [ ] Explore replacing OBS with a solution that doesn't require a GUI, like ffmpeg.
 - [ ] Explore time-series based approach.
-- [ ] Explore crash recovery solutions (pick up where you left off).
+- [ ] Explore crash recovery solutions.
 - [ ] Handle browser startup more gracefully.
 - [ ] Make the TUI prettier.
 - [ ] Explore letting the clockwork zoom participant display the meeting cost.
-- [ ] Consider alternative names for the clockwork zoom participant.
-Consider making it configurable.
+- [ ] Consider making the clockwork-bot zoom participant name configurable.
+- [ ] Implement CI via GH actions.

 ## Contributing
 This project is in a very early stage of development.
 It is far from perfect.